ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 &quot;A horned snake was killed on the
 tarm of W. F. Booker, near Spring­
 field, the other day.
 It was about three
-feet long, of a black color, and of th
+feet long, of a black color, and of the
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:mohi:batch_mohi_ansel_ver01:data:sn85034039:00294559929:1875072301:0125/pct:8.083832,33.823529,10.844977,8.341785/!600,600/0/default.jpg"/>
 </td>